Taccola

 Mariano di Jacopo (1382 – c.
 1453), called Taccola ("the jackdaw"), was an Italian polymath, administrator, artist and engineer of the early Renaissance.
 Taccola is known for his technological treatises De ingeneis and De machinis, which feature annotated drawings of a wide array of innovative machines and devices.
 Taccola's work was widely studied and copied by later Renaissance engineers and artists, among them Francesco di Giorgio, and Leonardo da Vinci.

 Life and career

 Mariano Taccola was born in Siena in 1382.
 Practically nothing is known of his early years of training or apprenticeship.
 As an adult, he pursued a varied career in Siena, working in such diverse jobs as notary, university secretary, sculptor, superintendent of roads and hydraulic engineer.
+Notably, he created a series of woodcarvings for the Duomo, a cathedral in Florence in June 26, 1408.
+Taccola married a woman named Madonna Nanna, likely around 1420, and had a daughter named Alba in either 1426 or 1428.

+In 1433 he was appointed, in exchange for his services as an engineer, first Familiaris, and then Count Palatine by the Emperor of the Holy Roman Empire Sigismund of Luxembourg.
+(Nuremberg, 15 February 1368 – Znojmo, 9 December 1437) with the attribution of the fief in Vicus Auserissola, the current municipality of Vico Pisano in the province of Pisa.

 In the 1440s, Taccola retired from his official positions, receiving a pension from the state.
 He is known to have joined the fraternal order of San Jacomo by 1453 and presumably died around that date.